mcuringa/think-js/conditionals.md

 for this lab.
 Instead, if the age is < 20, you should show the user a message that indicates that your calculator is only for adults.

-Once you have calculate the user's BMI, you should use the following chart to determine which weight category they are in.
+Once you have calculated the user's BMI, you should use the following chart to determine which weight category they are in.
 Use this table:

 BMI           Category